 Focusing on occupation leads to improvements in our ability to do the things we need and want to do, our social relationships, communication and connections as well as our mood, rest and sleep.

 Occupations are particularly important when we're going through times of change.
 When we can't do an occupation anymore or we need to adjust the way we do it, because of ill health or other barriers, our sense of self and purpose may change.
-This is where Occupational Therapy comes in.
+This is where occupational therapy comes in.

 What we do

-An Occupational Therapist helps people of all ages overcome challenges and complete everyday tasks or activities - what we call 'occupations'.
+An occupational therapist helps people of all ages overcome challenges and complete everyday tasks or activities - what we call 'occupations'.

-Occupational Therapists see beyond diagnoses and limitations to hopes and aspirations.
+Occupational therapists see beyond diagnoses and limitations to hopes and aspirations.
 They look at relationships between the activities a person does every day - their occupations - alongside the challenges they face and their environment.

 We help people with their routines and to have meaningful roles.